-4. With the safety in the safe position (safety lever horizontal) and the muzzle pointed in safe direction pull the charging handle to the rear until it stops, then release it (do not keep your hand on the changing handle).
+4. With the safety in the "SAFE" position and the muzzle pointed in safe direction pull the charging handle to the rear until it stops, then release it (do not keep your hand on the changing handle).
 The rifle then loads and locks under its own spring power for all subsequent rounds.